SciML/DiffEqDocs.jl/docs/src/index.md

 - (Stochastic) partial differential equations ((S)PDEs) (with both finite difference and finite element methods)

-The well-optimized DifferentialEquations solvers benchmark as the some of the fastest implementations, using classic algorithms and ones from recent research which routinely outperform the "standard" C/Fortran methods, and include algorithms optimized for high-precision and HPC applications.
+The well-optimized DifferentialEquations solvers benchmark as some of the fastest implementations, using classic algorithms and ones from recent research which routinely outperform the "standard" C/Fortran methods, and include algorithms optimized for high-precision and HPC applications.
 At the same time, it wraps